ds283/CppTransport/README.md

 The **CppTransport** platform depends on, or incorporates, portions of other open source projects.
 For details, see the file NOTICE.txt.

+# Examples and cookbook

+A long worked example of double-quadratic inflation is included in the [user guide](http://dx.doi.org/10.5281/zenodo.58714).

+Alternatively, the C++ codes and model description files required to reproduce the plots in Dias et al. (2016) are available in a [separate GitHub repository](https://github.com/ds283/transport-paper).

+Some examples and cookbook-style snippets for common tasks are collected on the [Wiki](https://github.com/ds283/CppTransport/wiki).

 # How to cite *CppTransport*

 If you use **CppTransport** to produce numerical results supporting your research, then we would appreciate a citation to the main reference: